 Criteria for attracting sponsorship

-Any sponsorship arrangement that is offered to or sought by Council must:
+Any sponsorship arrangement that is offered to or sought by, Council must:

 Benefit the Singleton LGA and its residents, workers and visitors.

 Not create an actual or perceived conflict of interest.

 Not fetter or interfere with Council’s compliance with and exercise of its legislative obligations under the Local Government Act 1993, the Environmental Planning and Assessment Act 1979, Council’s planning instruments, the Roads Act 1993 or any other legislation.